 When sharing an attribute set, you can assign a user one of three roles: viewer, contributor, or manager.
 Each of these will grant access to the attribute set being shared.
 These roles are independent of user level, but users without explicit user level permission to an attribute will not be able to see that attribute in any context.
 Note that permissions are cumulative; if a user is given multiple roles – either explicitly or as a group or all users – the most permissive role will take precedence.

-- Viewers: Viewers can view the attribute set in gallery, asset detail, and editing contexts.
+• Viewers: Viewers can view the attribute set in gallery, asset detail, and editing contexts.
 They cannot edit the set in any way, delete the set, or edit roles.

-- Contributors: Contributors can view the attribute set in any application context, and can also modify the set.
+• Contributors: Contributors can view the attribute set in any application context, and can also modify the set.
 This includes adding, removing, and ordering any attributes as well as renaming the set.
 They cannot delete the set or edit roles.

-- Managers: Managers can view the attribute set in any application context, modify the set itself (both its name and attribute content), manage participants, and delete the set from the system.
+• Managers: Managers can view the attribute set in any application context, modify the set itself (both its name and attribute content), manage team access, and delete the set from the system.
 When you create a new attribute set, you will automatically be granted a manager role.
 Note that all shared sets require at least one manager.
 If the only user account with a manager role is deleted from the system, the set will still be accessible by those it was shared with, but can no longer be managed.

 Sharing with a team